k21971/EvilHack/doc/evilhack-changelog.md

   or unaligned altar
 - Fix: The lichen nimbly dodges the gnome zombie's bite!
 - Fix: player monster monks spawning without gear
+- Fix: using monster lookup on the Rat King returned bad information